jdspugh/jdspugh.github.io/_posts/2023-03-23-github-pages-toc.md

 </article>
 ```

-We are going to be modifying this file only to create the table of contents.
+We are going to be modifying this file only to create the table-of-contents.

 ## Modify your local copy of post.html

-This is the modified version of `post.html` with all the code we require for the table of contents:
+This is the modified version of `post.html` with all the code we require for the table-of-contents:

 ```handlebars
 ---